 Never list a living person as simply Cherokee.
 List the specific tribe in which the person is enrolled, Eastern Band Cherokee, Cherokee Nation, or Keetoowah Cherokee (for enrolled members of the United Keetoowah Band of Cherokee Indians).
 If a person is not enrolled in a Cherokee tribe but has documented Cherokee ancestry, she or he is listed as Cherokee descent.
 If the person widely claims Cherokee ancestry, but it remains undocumented but plausible, the person is listed as self-identified Cherokee descent.
 If the person has claimed Cherokee ancestry, but it is not documented or plausible, no tribal affiliation will be listed.

-Terms for Indigenous peoples of the Americas
+Terms for Indigenous Peoples of the Americas

 Use accurate names of tribes.
 Don’t just tack Nation after the name of an ethnic group (e.g. there is no Kiowa Nation).
 Use the federal register for the current official names of US tribes.